Bluetooth Hacking: The Most Vulnerable Data Transmission Protocol! (Part 3)

 kali > pip install pwntools

 Although Armis developed these exploits, it has not made them public.
-Fortunately, a security researcher developed a python based on those of Armis.
+Fortunately, a security researcher developed a python script based on Armis's.
 You can find it on github.com.
 Just download it to your system as we will see below.

 kali > git clone https://github.com/ojasookert/CVE-2017-0785